syncfusion-content/wpf-docs/wpf/GridControl/Selection.md

 You can do any of the following when this selection mode is enabled:

 * Select a record, hold down the SHIFT key and select fourth record, for example.
-You will notice all the records in between 1st and the 4th record are also selected.
+You will notice all the records in between 1st and the 4th records are also selected.
 * You can make random selection by holding down the CTRL key.
 * Hold down the Shift key and select the records using the UP or DOWN ARROW keys.